-Ever wondered about the days when USPS does not deliver the mail?
+Ever wondered about the Post Office holidays when USPS does not deliver the mail?
 The US Postal Service doesn’t hold regular mail delivery service on Sundays, and on the 10 federal holidays.
 Note that we emphasized “regular mail” delivery there.
 We’ll get to that more at the bottom of this post.

-The Holidays During Which USPS Does Not Deliver Mail
+The Post Office Holidays During Which USPS Does Not Deliver Mail

-We’ve listed all the major 10 federal holidays that USPS takes off below:
+Below, we’ve listed all the major 10 federal holidays that USPS doesn’t deliver on: